-A: If you are a stockholder of record, you may change your vote (1) by submitting a new proxy bearing a later date (which automatically revokes the earlier proxy) using any of the voting methods described above in the question entitled "How can I vote my shares without attending the 2021 Annual Meeting?," (2) by providing a written notice of revocation to Tesla, Inc., 3500 Deer Creek Road, Palo Alto, California 94304, Attention: Legal Department, with a copy sent by e-mail to shareholdermail@tesla.com, prior to your shares being voted, or (3) by attending the 2021 Annual Meeting and voting in person, which will supersede any proxy previously submitted by you.
+A: If you are a stockholder of record, you may change your vote (1) by submitting a new proxy bearing a later date (which automatically revokes the earlier proxy) using any of the voting methods described above in the question entitled "How can I vote my shares without attending the 2022 Annual Meeting?," (2) by providing a written notice of revocation to Tesla, Inc., 1 Tesla Road, Austin, Texas 78725, Attention: Legal Department, with a copy sent by e-mail to shareholdermail@tesla.com, prior to your shares being voted, or (3) by attending the 2022 Annual Meeting and voting in person or virtually via the Internet, which will supersede any proxy previously submitted by you.
 However, merely attending the meeting will not cause your previously granted proxy to be revoked unless you specifically request it.

-If you are a beneficial owner of shares held in street name, you may generally change your vote by (1) submitting new voting instructions to your broker, bank or other intermediary or (2) if you have obtained a "legal proxy" from the organization that holds your shares giving you the right to vote your shares, by attending the 2021 Annual Meeting and voting in person.
+If you are a beneficial owner of shares held in street name, you may generally change your vote by (1) submitting new voting instructions to your broker, bank or other intermediary or (2) if you have obtained a "legal proxy" from the organization that holds your shares giving you the right to vote your shares, by attending the 2022 Annual Meeting and voting in person.
 However, please consult that organization for any specific rules it may have regarding your ability to change your voting instructions.